stefinfection/RUFUS/README.md

 The full usage options for the helper script are as follows:
 ```
 Required Arguments:
-    -d data_directory The directory containing the subject, control, and reference files to be used in the run
+    -d data_directory The directory containing the subject, control, and reference files
     -s subject    The subject sample of interest; must be located in data_directory
     -c control(s) A single control or comma-delimited array of multiple controls; must be located in data_directory
     -b genome_build  The desired genome build; currently only supports GRCh38
     -r reference  The reference file matching the genome build; must be located in data_directory
-    -a slurm_account  The account for the slurm job
+    -a slurm_account  The account for the slurm jobs
-    -p slurm_partition    The partition for the slurm job
+    -p slurm_partition    The partition for the slurm jobs
-    -l slurm_job_array_limit    The maximum amount of jobs slurm allows in an array
+    -l slurm_job_array_limit    The maximum amount of jobs slurm allows in an array; this can be zero if NOT using optional windowed mode (-w)

 Optional Arguments:
-    -r reference  If not provided, will automatically provide GRCh38 file
-    -m kmer_depth_cutoff  The amount of kMers that must overlap the variant to be included in the final call set
+    -m kmer_depth_cutoff  The amount of kMers that must overlap the variant to be included in the final call set; defaults to 5
     -w window_size    The size of the windows to run RUFUS on, in units of kilabases (KB); allowed range between 500-5000; defaults to single run of entire genome if not provided
     -e email  The email address to notify with slurm updates
     -q slurm_job_queue_lgimit    The maximum amount of jobs able to be ran at once; defaults to 20